-The Post Content placement allows you to automatically inject ads into the content of your posts and pages based on paragraphs or other elements in it.
+The Post Content placement allows you to automatically inject ads into the content of your posts and pages based on paragraphs, headlines, images or any other element on your website.

-Since ads within the content are the best performing ones, this placement can have a large impact on the ad performance, if used correct.
+Since ads within the content are the best performing ones, this placement can have a large impact on the ad revenue, if used correctly.

 Injecting an ad into the content